SebastianLidstrom/website_template/README.md

-# A basic HTML and CSS website.
+# A basic HTML and CSS website template.